Arab Coalition Destroys Armed Houthi Drone Targeting Saudi Arabia - UrduPoint

 Arab Coalition Destroys Armed Houthi Drone Targeting Saudi Arabia

-RIYADH, (UrduPoint / Pakistan Point News / WAM - 23rd Oct, 2020) The Arab Coalition Friday evening intercepted and destroyed an explosive-laden bomb launched by the Iran-backed Houthi militia targeting Saudi Arabia, Saudi Press Agency reported quoting a statement from the coalition’s spokesman Col.
+RIYADH, (UrduPoint / Pakistan Point News / WAM - 25th Oct, 2020) The Arab Coalition this evening intercepted and destroyed an explosive-laden bomb launched by the Iran-backed Houthi militia targeting Saudi Arabia, Saudi Press Agency reported quoting a statement from the coalition’s spokesman Col.

 Turki Al-Maliki.